MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/data-collection-tabbed.md

 ## Telemetry and diagnostics workflow

-A registered Azure Stack HCI device has an ARC (Azure Arc Connected) machine agent installed on it.
+A registered Azure Stack HCI device has an Azure Arc Connected, ARC machine agent installed on it.
 This extension runs in the local system context, which gives it the necessary permissions to install the Geneva Monitoring Agent (GMA) on all cluster nodes.
 The GMA extension relies on the ARC agent's Instance Metadata Service (IMDS) to install and configure itself.

 After you've configured the extension, it can continue to function even if the ARC agent fails for any reason.
-Meaning the extension only requires the ARC agent installation initially, and it can continuously operate even if the agent isn't running.
+Which means the extension only requires the ARC agent installation initially, and it can continuously operate even if the agent isn't running.

 > [!NOTE]
-> This extension installs the Geneva Monitoring Agent on all the cluster nodes.
+> This extension installs the Geneva Monitoring Agent on all cluster nodes.

 ## Extension artifacts

 As part of the extension installment, artifacts generated from your cluster node are created on the stamp.
-Here's a description of the artifact names and locations.
+Here's a description of the artifact names and locations:

 |Artifact Name     | Location                                                                   |
 |------------------|----------------------------------------------------------------------------|